 1929 – Opening of the Brazilian Legation in Bucharest

 1942 – Termination of diplomatic relations in the context of the World War II

-1961 – Reestablishment of the diplomatic relations; reopening of the Brazilian Legation in Bucharest
+1961 – Reestablishment of diplomatic relations; reopening of the Brazilian Legation in Bucharest

-1974 – Elevation of both countries' Legations to the status of Embassies
+1974 – Elevation of both countries' Legations to Embassy status

 1975 – The Secretary General of the Romanian Communist Party and President of Romania, Nicolae Ceausescu, visits Brazil